 In November 2000, the Company entered into a rental and administrative services agreement with Enable whereby, the Company obtains access and use of facility, personnel and systems from Enable.
 This agreement expired in January 2003.
 In January 2002 (amended in 2003), the Company entered into a master development, manufacturing and supply agreement with Enable.
-Pursuant to the terms of the development, manufacturing and supply agreement with Enable, the Company was required to pay Enable a monthly fee of at least \$96,000 for certain product development services during the period from February 1, 2003 to January 31, 2004.
+Pursuant to the terms of the development, manufacturing and supply agreement with Enable.
+Pursuant to the terms of the development, manufacturing and supply agreement with Enable.
+Pursuant to the terms of the development services during the period from February 1, 2003 to January 31, 2004.
 After January 31, 2004 there is no specified monthly fee requirement.
 The agreement expired in January 2005, but was extended to December 2005 in February 2005.